-3.5.2.2 Virus Warning
+3.5.2.6 Virus Warning

-Allows you to choose the VIRUS Warning feature for IDE Hard Disk boot sector protection.
+This function allows you to choose the VIRUS Warning feature for IDE Hard Disk boot sector protection.
 If this function is enabled and someone attempt to write data into this area, BIOS will show a warning message on screen and alarm beep.

-Item Description Activates automatically when the system boots up causing a warning message to appear when anything attempts to access the boot sector or hard disk partition table. i iliganian No warning message will appear when anything attempts to access the boot sector or hard disk partition table.
+Item Description Activates automatically when the system boots up causing a warning message to appear when anything attempts to access the boot sector or hard disk partition table. Πιιεσημα No warning message will appear when anything attempts to access the boot sector or hard disk partition table.